awn3/CS1660FinalProj/README.md

 Branches:
     1. GUI files in main branch
     2. TopN files in TopN branch
-    3. Term Search is in Term Search branch
+    3. Term Search is in wordSearch branch

 Steps to run on a different computer: